expressjs/morgan/README.md

   * Log all requests to file, but errors to console
   * ... and more!

-Sample app that will log all requests to a file using Apache format, but error responses are logged to the console:
+Log all requests to a file using Apache format, but error responses are logged to the console:

 ```js